 The next big thing of the 21st century when it comes to the technological domain of the fourth Industrial Revolution is undoubtedly big data engineering.
 Big data is showing its prowess in various types of organizations, big and small.
-The organizations are also reacting to the advances in big data and investing in big data technologies significantly.
+The organizations are also reacting to the advances in big data engineering processes and investing in big data technologies significantly.
 This is leading to new techniques and methodologies for collecting, processing, and analyzing voluminous amounts of data.
 Another outcome of the advances in big data technologies is its juxtaposition with prospective domains of cloud computing, data lake, and other AI technologies.

 The rise of edge computing